Hydrogen Production and Uses

 Starting with electrolysis, the efficiency of the whole process (primary heat to hydrogen) moves from about 25% with today's reactors driving electrolysis (33% for reactor x 75% for cell) to 36% with more efficient reactors doing so, to 45% for high-temperature electrolysis of steam, to about 50% or more with direct thermochemical production.

-Electrolysis at ambient temperature is being undertaken in at least four US projects at nuclear power plants and is planned for the Kola plant in Russia from 2023.
+Electrolysis at ambient temperature is being undertaken in at least four US projects at nuclear power plants and produced hydrogen from the Kola plant in Russia for the first time in December 2022.
 Alkaline and proton exchange membrane (PEM) technology is employed.
 In August 2021 Nel Hydrogen was contracted to build a 1.25 MW PEM electrolyser at Exelon’s Nine Mile Point nuclear power plant to show integrated production, storage and normal use at the plant.

 Low-temperature steam electrolysis improves the efficiency of electrolysis at ambient temperatures and utilizes waste heat at up to 200 °C from a conventional reactor.
 The US Department of Energy in October 2020 selected two projects to advance flexible operation of light water reactors with integrated hydrogen production systems to receive cost-shared funding.
 Two other projects are already under way.